 In March 2018, the Bank signed up to HM Treasury’s Women in Finance Charter which commits firms to supporting the progression of women into senior roles in the financial services sector by focusing on the executive pipeline and the mid-tier level.

 The Charter was established in 2016, following a government review in 2015 which found that women made up only 14% of executive committees in the financial services sector.
-The Charter asks financial services firms to commit to four industry actions to prepare their female talent for leadership positions.
+The Charter asks financial services firms to commit to four industry actions to foster gender balance in senior managerial roles.
 These are:

 - Having one member of our senior executive team who is responsible and accountable for gender diversity and inclusion.